SamuelStuver/sjournal/README.md

 ```
 Finally, add `c:/alias` to PATH in your system environment variables.

-After restarting Cmd, sjournal can be used by calling the new alias in the command line:
+After restarting the terminal, sjournal can be used by calling the new alias in the command line:
 ```bash
 > myalias --version
 ```